Chapter 5: The Truth Will Set You Free

 Much like how numeric operators coerce the values they operate on to numbers and string operators coerce values to string, boolean operators coerce values to Boolean.

-• empty collections are coerced to false.
+false. - empty collections are coerced to

-• everything else is coerced to true.
+to_Booleanmethod are coerced by calling the method. - everything else is coerced to

 One key thing to notice: the number 0 is coerced to false, but the string "0" is coerced to true.

-5.5 The ternary operator
+5.6 The ternary operator

 The ternary operator is a widely used logical operator that many programming languages have.
 The operators we've looked at so far have been unary (working on one value) or binary (working on two values).
 The ternary operator works on three values.